 - Red and yellow bell peppers

 - Lemon juice

 How to Make Italian Chicken Pasta Salad

-Combine the cooked pasta withe cooked chicken and onions in a very large mixing bowl before adding the carrots, zucchini, and bell peppers and stir to combine.
+- Combine the cooked pasta with the cooked chicken and onions in a very large mixing bowl before adding the carrots, zucchini, and bell peppers and stir to combine.